 Instructions

-- Using a stand mixer, cream together butter, sugar, eggs, and vanilla.
-Add yogurt, milk, and lemon juice.
+- Using a stand mixer, cream together butter, sugars, eggs, olive oil and vanilla.
+Add yogurt (or sour cream), milk, and lemon juice.
 Combine all dry ingredients and mix well.

-- Bake for 24โ25 minutes or until a toothpick in the center comes out clean.
+- Bake for 26-28 minutes or until a toothpick in the center comes out clean.

 Chandice Probst says